refgenie/refgenie_looper_demo/README.md

   fasta_file: "refgenie://{sample.genome}/fasta"
 ```

 Here, we set up refgenie registery paths, using the `{sample.genome}` attribute.
-These will then be available for...
+These will then be available in your command template:

-3. Pass the variables to the pipeline in the command template:

 ```
 command_template: >